 Educational Leadership, M.Ed.

-The State of Florida approved Educational Leadership Certification Masters Program is designed for students who wish to prepare for administrative and supervisory positions such as principal, assistant principal, district supervisor, in-service director, curriculum developer, or dean in public and private elementary and secondary schools.
-The M.Ed. in Educational Leadership Certification has 33 semester hours of course work.
-Thirty hours are devoted to the Core Curriculum and 3 hours are for an advisor-approved elective.
-There are 6 hours of co-requisites which must be completed prior to graduation.
+The State of Florida approved Educational Leadership Certification specialization is offered entirely online and designed for students who wish to prepare for administrative and supervisory positions such as principal, assistant principal, district supervisor, in-service director, curriculum developer, or dean in public and private elementary and secondary schools.
 The Florida Department of Education requires that all students graduating with this degree in Educational Leadership must pass the Florida Educational Leadership Examination (FELE) as a condition of completing their degree and receiving certification for school administration.

 Education and Training Management (ETMS)